 Grants online have produced a useful page of funding streams for those in the third sector affected by Coronavirus, broken down by area here.

 Contacting Surrey FA

-Following the Government’s announcement on the evening of Monday 16th March, the Surrey FA offices have been closed to staff and visitors until further notice.
-All staff will still be working from home and will be available via email and direct dial as this will be forwarded to the relevant member of staff.
+All Surrey FA staff are now working from home and will be available via email and direct dial as this will be forwarded to the relevant member of staff.
 Please use this method when calling all staff instead of going through the main office switchboard.
 You can also email all members of staff using the email addresses found alongside contact numbers on the Board & Staff page of our website.

 Can I still have my FA DBS verified?